lucaslorentz/AS3RtmpClient/README.md

 AS3RtmpClient
 ==============

-This is a proof of concept RtmpClient based on Flazr (http://flazr.com/) to use on the Flash Player (AS3 + Sockets + ByteArray).
+This is a proof of concept RtmpClient based on Flazr (http://flazr.com/) created to run on Flash Player (AS3 + Sockets + ByteArray).

 First of all.
 I did that code some time ago.
 I'm not working on it anymore, and it is just a proof of concept.